EXCLUSIVE LEAKED VIDEO: Human Smugglers Drop Small Children from Border Wall in New Mexico

 The area is described as a landfill located about a mile from any roadway.
 “The children would have no idea where to go if Border Patrol agents did not find them,” the source said.

-Border Patrol agents did respond to the children and provided first aid before arranging transportation to a hospital for examination for possible leg and back injuries.
+Border Patrol agents from the Santa Teresa Station did respond to the children and provided first aid before arranging transportation to a hospital for examination, Border Patrol officials stated.

+Doctors cleared the two little girls medically and released them to Border Patrol custody.
+Border Patrol is holding the girls pending placement by U.S. Department of Health and Human Services workers.

 “It’s really tough to see what happens to these victims,” the source said.
 “It makes me very sad and emotional — it breaks my heart.”

-Note: Editor’s Note: Subsequent to the publication of this article, U.S. Customs and Border Protection released the video and a press release that provided additional information about the incident.
-This article has been updated to include facts presented in their press release.